sagemath/trac_to_gh/Issue 4150.md

 # Issue 4150: [with patch, needs review and testing] migrate graphs to new refinement code

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4150

 Original creator: rlm